+TSMTC: It is the periodicity of the SMTC occasion configured for the intra-frequency carrier.

 TSMTC,i: It is the periodicity of the SMTC occasion configured for the inter-frequency carrier i.

 TSI-NR = It is the time required for receiving all the relevant system information according to the reception procedure and the RRC procedure delay of system information blocks defined in TS 38.331 [2] for the target PCell.